Need more help?

 Citizens Information – Education

 Citizen information centres provide comprehensive information on public services and on the entitlements of citizens in Ireland.
 They gather information from various government departments and agencies, and make sure that you have all the information you need, presented in an easy-to-understand way.
 This includes information on education.
-If you have a question on a topic you can phone the number below.
+You can find more information on their website citizensinformation.ie/en/education/

 National Parents Council